wp-plugins/show-widget-area-names/readme.txt

 1. Upload `show-widget-area-names` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Change the included css file to your liking.
+4. You will find a link added to the Admin Bar to toggle Show Widget Area Names (+/- swan).

 == Frequently Asked Questions ==